 1. Delete Ubuntu Partition:

-In case you happen to delete the Ubuntu partition that carries a part of grub rescue, because command line system is bit difficult to use.
+In case you happen to delete the Ubuntu partition that carries a part of grub rescue because the command-line system is a bit difficult to use.
 Once deleted, reinstallation of the partition is quite a task.
-Here is when this error occur.
+Here is when this error occurs.

 2. Resize/Merge/Split Partition:

-When you either merge, resize or split the partition on hard drive, the grub error is going to impede the normal functioning of your device while restarting due to rub rescue error.
+When you either merge, resize or split the partition on the hard drive, the grub error is going to impede the normal functioning of your device while restarting due to rubbing rescue error.

 3. Reinstall Ubuntu OS:

-If your device face any breakdown due to physical or technical reasons or any file system failure, opting to reinstall the operating system is good choice.
-This reinstallation may lead to grub error.
+If your device faces any breakdown due to physical or technical reasons or any file system failure, opting to reinstall the operating system is a good choice.
+This reinstallation may lead to a grub error.

 4. Restore Ubuntu OS to the Old Version:

-Once the upgradation is installed but due to some errors, you are restoring the old version of operating system, grub error may appear in the course of process.
+Once the up-gradation is installed but due to some errors, you are restoring the old version of the operating system, grub error may appear in the course of the process.

-Once you know about the particular reason causing grub rescue no such device error, it’s time to crack some of the important methods to fix windows 10 grub rescue issue.
+Once you know about the particular reason causing grub rescue no such device error, it’s time to crack some of the important methods to fix the Windows 10/11 grub rescue issue.
 Here are some of the method based solutions.

-While making any change in partitions, sometimes the correct partition is deactivated which may lead to windows 10 grub rescue issues.
+While making any change in partitions, sometimes the correct partition is deactivated which may lead to Windows 10/11 grub rescue issues.
 It happens because only the active partition can initiate the boot loader.
-In this regard, you have check the partition and activate the correct partition so the BIOS could initiate the boot loader.
+In this regard, you have checked the partition and activate the correct partition so the BIOS could initiate the boot loader.
 All you have to do is connect the bootable media to the device via DVD or USB flash drive.

 Here are the steps to follow: